xbgmsharp/yapdnsui/README.md

 Currently, you can list the configuration and see live statistics in a graph and list all the domains and records for demonstration purpose.

-You can chekcout the web interface using the [live demo](http://yapdnsui-xbgmsharp.rhcloud.com/) running on OpenShift cloud.
+You can checkout the web interface using the [live demo](http://yapdnsui-xbgmsharp.rhcloud.com/) running on OpenShift cloud.

 You are welcome to contribute.